We here at World Nomads know that you’re excited about your trip - and you have every reason to be! Puerto Vallarta is by and large a safe

 Puerto Vallarta’s Art Walk is celebrated each Wednesday in-season between 6 and 10 P.M.
 The exact dates change each year, though they can be found as soon as they’re decided upon at the event’s official website.
 The essential premise is this - each of Puerto Vallarta’s most prominent Old Town art galleries opens up to visitors with the artists present, and additionally many offer wine, cocktails, and light appetizers to keep the atmosphere festive and fun.
 Though pieces are of course for sale during the event, the Art Walk is famously low-pressure.
 It’s more of an opportunity to get out and meet likeminded art fans than anything else.

 Galleries featured during the Art Walk display an incredibly wide range of artistic mediums and styles.
 Though many are featured annually, the exact list of participating galleries changes from year to year.
-The list, as soon as it’s decided upon, is of course posted online.
+The list, as soon as it’s decided upon, is

 If you’re interested in participating in the Art Walk during your time in Puerto Vallarta, the event certainly comes highly recommended.
 You can print a map from the event’s website or pick one up at any participating gallery.